Cigaritis phanes

 Cigaritis phanes, the silvery bar, is a butterfly of the family Lycaenidae.
 It is found in south-west Africa, including Botswana, Zimbabwe and South Africa.
 In South Africa it is found from north-western KwaZulu-Natal to the northern part of the Free State, Gauteng, Mpumalanga, Limpopo, North West and Northern Cape.

+Description

 The wingspan is 24–27 mm for males and 26–30 mm for females.
 Adults are on wing year-round with peaks from September to November and from March to June.

+C. phanes species exhibit notable variations in coloration, compared to specimens from other regions in South Africa.

+Habitat and behavior

-The larvae feed on Acacia mellifera and Ximenia caffra.
+The larvae feed on Acacia mellifera and Ximenia afra.
 They are associated with the ant species Crematogaster castanea.